jtanx/fontforge/doc/sphinx/techref/splinefont.rst

 the next time autosave rolls around).

-Display_antialias means we are displaying an antialias bytemap font in the :ref:`FontView <views.FontView>`, rather than a bitmap font.
+Display_antialias means we are displaying an antialias bytemap font in the FontView, rather than a bitmap font.
 These look better but are slower.

 Dotlesswarn means that we've warned the user when s/he attempted to create an accented character based on i or j and a dotless version of those characters was not present in the font (there's no point in warning him again.
 The operation proceeded with a dotted version).

-There is only one :ref:`FontView <views.FontView>` associated with a font (other data structures allowed for multiple views, but the font does not).
+There is only one FontView associated with a font (other data structures allowed for multiple views, but the font does not).

 The font has a characterset and an encoding.